 In the evening, you can unwind and enjoy the gourmet cuisine at your tasteful village hotel.
 This night marks the end of the Dolomites West 6-night trip.

-Corvara – We’ll start out through the glacially-carved U-shaped Vallunga valley before climbing to the Coaz hut high above the valley.
+Corvara – We’ll start out through the glacially-carved U-shaped Vallunga valley before climbing to the Puez hut high above the valley.
 A rocky traverse from here, leads to the next valley and down to the village of Corvara, in the Alta Badia region.

 An easier option starts with a bus or gondola ride to the Gardena pass, where the massive Sella mountain dominates your view.
 An easy descending trail through meadows winds down to Corvara from here.